This post may contain affiliate links. Read our disclosure policy here.

 Now that you know how to make this soup let me show you how to pack ramen for lunch!

 Having a double-insulated thermos container is key when it comes to packing hot lunches and leftovers.
-You can check out a few of my favorite options in this post, as well as the video below:
+You can check out a few of my favorite options in this post.

 Keeping the Noodles from Getting Soggy